graphhopper/directions-api-js-client/README.md

 git push origin --tags
 ```

-Travis will then build and publish the commit to NPM.
+GitHub will then build and publish the commit to NPM.

 ## License